Saving & Spending Taxes

 Regardless of which services you choose, Trust & Will makes it pretty easy to get started.
 If you've ever used tax software to prepare and file your taxes, you'll find this program similar.
 I like to call it hand-holding, as it asks very simple questions that you answer, and the program plugs the information in where necessary to create your legal forms.

 If you need probate support services, you must set up a consultation with a Trust & Will representative to get more information.
-The consultation is free and takes only a few seconds to set up.
-The most important part of the process is ensuring your location so Trust & Will can connect you with a licensed attorney in your state.
+This call is free and provides up to 30 minutes of service.
+Trust & Will will connect you with a probate expert but does not provide legal advice as it is not a law firm.

 How much does it cost?